fertilising our imagination,

 Welcome to Studio Styles.

-And so I returned to Nigeria with the question: How are Nigerians making a living, finding belonging and making meaning of the worlds within and around us—our work, our cultures, our ideas?
+Between 2019 and 2024, I made a freelance writing, research and art career out of the question: How are Nigerians making a living, finding belonging and making meaning of the worlds within and around us—our work, our cultures, our ideas?

-*This space is named after the photographer Styles, in the play Sizwe Bansi is Dead, who used his studio to enact the dreams and aspirations of his Black community under apartheid South Africa.
 I saw the play in 2011 as a secondary school student in Abuja, and I carry its spirit—storytelling work as a matter of life and death—with me everywhere.

 Community Programs